Netcracker/DRNavigator/documentation/internal/HowToDevelopSiteManager.md

 #### inside-the-cluster mode run

 SM can be installed in the cluster with helm chart.
 You can follow [installation guide](/documentation/public/installation.md) to deploy SM in your cloud;
 Additionally, you can install/update SM as kubemarine plugin.
-This approach is used in [site-manager cloud tests](/tests/README.md#site-manager-cloud-tests);
+This approach is used in [site-manager cloud tests](/documentation/internal/HowToDevelopSmClient.md#site-manager-cloud-tests);

-Also it's possible to install the second SM in separate namespace with it's own CRD.
+Also, it's possible to install the second SM in separate namespace with its own CRD.
 For it:
 1. install the second CRD and webhooks manually with another kind and group;
-2. deploy site-manager with overriden `SM_KIND`, `SM_KIND_LIST` and `SM_GROUP`;
+2. deploy site-manager with overridden `SM_KIND`, `SM_KIND_LIST` and `SM_GROUP`;